Use the VI Configuration wizard in the SDDC Manager UI to create a new workload domain.

 Use Existing NSX instance Choose this option to use an existing NSX Manager instance from another VI workload domain.

-Important: In order to share an NSX Manager instance, the VI workload domains must use the same update method.
+Important: In order to share an NSX Manager instance in VMware Cloud Foundation 5.2, the VI workload domains must use the same update method.
 The VI workload domains must both use vSphere Lifecycle Manager baselines or they must both use vSphere Lifecycle Manager images.
+In VMware Cloud Foundation 5.2.1, this restriction no longer applies.

 • Select the NSX Manager instance.